 10. Cycle the Vendée or try the Vélorail

 The Vendée is heaven for family cycling, thanks to its flat paths that wind through forests, along beaches and past rural villages.
 You can hire bikes locally (many places have trailers or child seats too), and there are short scenic routes perfect for little legs.
-If you want a quirky twist, give the Vélorail a go – it’s a pedal-powered cart that rides along disused railway tracks.
-It’s a giggle for kids and adults alike and something a bit different from your usual bike ride.
+For something a little bit different, give the Vélorail a go – it’s a pedal-powered cart that rides along disused railway tracks.
 Both options offer a fun way to see the peaceful countryside.

 Where are best places to stay in Vendée with kids?